-One component of many male enhancement products is tribulus terrestris.
-Before you think that Latin language is making a comeback, let me tell you that this herb is a favorite among supplements, and you could find in health and fitness stores.
+One component of many male enhancement products is Tribulus Terrestris.
+Before you think that the Latin language is making a comeback, let me tell you that this herb is a favorite among supplements, and you could find in health and fitness stores.
 In fact, this spiny-looking weed is claimed to do a lot for your health and sex life – and not just poke holes on your skin.

 The question is, does it really work?

 Tribulus Terrestris is an annual plant from the caltrop family that is distributed around the world.

 This flowering plant covered in spines is native to South Asia, Africa, Mediterranean, Australia, and other areas with a warm climate.
 Moreover, it is a type of herb used by ancient Chinese and Indians as traditional medicine.
 Accounts show that ancient civilizations use this herb to improve cardiovascular and urogenital health and treatment for eye problems, high blood pressure, and poor appetite among others.

 The active compounds of this herb are Steroidal Saponins.
 There are two kinds of steroidal saponins – Furostanol and spirostane, which are both, involved with Tribulus Terrestris effects.

 Aside from these two, other components include among others:

 - Protodioscin, which is the main bioactive found in the herb’s root extract and seen as the active muscle-building compound

 - Protodioscin and Tribestin are both gitogenin type saponins

 Sometime in the mid-90s, Eastern European Olympic athletes claimed that Tribulus Terrestris helped them in their performance.